DavidCarl/database2019-exam/README.md

 | 52.44471802074383:13.347558151491285  	| 2526ms  	|   N/A 	|
 | 53.48045301989892:-2.2849070613417553 	| 2830ms   	|   N/A 	|
 | 35.76761261754951:-78.66225517099298  	| 2475ms  	|   N/A 	|

-Since we failed in building up a proper MongoDB these queries will not work if you select MongoDB instead of MySQL.

 ### Conclusion